rabeshi/eaamo-website/content/virtual_venue/_index.md

 ## Venue information

 The conference is held at Van Metre Hall, at George Mason University's Mason Square (formerly the Arlington Campus).
-However, EAAMO 2022 will have a virtual participation option.
-More specifically, virtual part of the conference will broadcast the keynote talks and session talks, with a possibility to ask a question using Q&A section.
+Venue information and directions can be found on [our website](https://eaamo.org/venue/).
+In addition, EAAMO 2022 will also have a virtual participation option.
+More specifically, virtual part of the conference will broadcast the keynote talks and session talks, with a possibility to ask a question using Q&A section, using the Hopin platform.

 The conference will be presented in English.
 Please be aware that English is not everyone’s first language.
 Therefore, be mindful and respectful to everyone and ask for an additional clarification if needed.